Over 200 volunteers will be needed to perform a wide range of roles, including welcoming, directing people, assisting with sessions, and coordinating.

 Information Desk: An Information Desk will be set up with members from the local organizing committee (LOC) and volunteers to answer general attendee questions about the meeting.
 For registration-related questions, including event and tour ticket information, attendees should be directed to the main Registration desk.

 Plenary Session and Members Meetings: Volunteers will be required for set up and event assistance.
-Volunteers will place programs, question sheets and candidate booklets on each of the chairs day before the event.
 On the day of the event, volunteers are to check badges when the doors open.
 Additional volunteers are needed in aisles to guide people to the front of the room filling the seats from front to back and to collect questions for the panelists.

-Workshop/Tutorial/Panel Session/Oral Session Room Monitors: Take tickets or verify correct attendance using the registration list.
-Direct anyone not on the list to the registration Desk.
-Distribute and collect session evaluation reports, laser pointers, etc. for each session.
+Workshop/Tutorial/Panel Session Room Monitors: Take tickets or verify correct attendance using the registration list.
+Direct anyone not on the list to the registration desk.
 A projector, laser pointer, slide advancer, and lapel microphone will be available in each presentation room.
 Each presenter is responsible for bringing their own laptop.

 Your task is to ensure that they are able to connect their laptop and that presentation displays correctly on the screen.
 They should already have checked for errors at the speaker ready room.
 You must help keep the session on time.
 You will also need to ensure that the lapel microphone is placed correctly on their lapel or on their tie close to their neck, NOT more than 6 inches from their mouth.
 You might also need to explain how to use the laser pointer and slide advancer.
 Spare batteries will be available near the sound mixer.
 The volume on the mixer should not require adjustment unless the speaker’s voice is very soft.